nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding guests

 Let's say your customer, the groom, sends you the first guest he wishes to invite, and we want to add him to the guest list of the wedding.
-Let us familiarise ourselves with the `add_guest` command, which you will need in order to add a guest to the guest list.
+Let us familiarise ourselves with the `add_guest` command, which you will need in order to add guests to the guest list.

+Let's try entering the following command: `add_guest n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25`

+This means we are adding a new guest, with the name `John Doe`, phone number `98765432`, email `johnd@example.com` and address `311, Clementi Ave 2, #02-25` to the guest list.

+For more details on the `add_guest` command, such as the additional fields you can classify a guest with, we encourage you to refer to [**Adding a new guest to the guest list**](#adding-a-guest--add_guest)

 [_Back to Top_](#table-of-contents)

 ### Adding vendors

-Let us now add your first vendor to the list of vendors we are intending to collaborate with.
+Let us now add some vendors to the list of vendors we are intending to collaborate with.
+Most of the details required are similar to that of guests,

 [_Back to Top_](#table-of-contents)